Donix212/urop-hybrid-mesh-net/src/sixlowpan/doc/sixlowpan-nd.rst

 The following example can be found in ``src/sixlowpan/examples/``

-* ``sixlowpan-nd-basic-test.cc``: A simple example showing a 6LN registering with and pinging a 6LBR node once.
+* ``sixlowpan-nd-basic-test.cc``: A simple example showing a 4 6LNs registering with and pinging a 6LBR node once.

-* ``sixlowpan-nd-ping-test.cc``: An extended version of sixlowpan-nd-basic-test, with multiple 6LNs registering with and pinging a 6LBR node.

 Tests
 =====